Skip to main content

 Specific Event Type

-Example: Uniswap V2 Sync events
+Example: Uniswap V2 Sync events across all contracts.

 CHAIN_ID,